near/queryapi/README.md

 - Coordinator watches the dev registry contract by default (`dev-queryapi.dataplatform.near`).
 To use a different contract, you can update the `REGISTRY_CONTRACT_ID` environment variable.
 - Coodinator will log SQS messages rather than sending them.
 To use an actual Queue, you can update the `QUEUE_URL` and `START_FROM_BLOCK_QUEUE_URL` environment variables.

-### Initial Provisioning
+### Known Issues

-It is expected to see some errors when starting the QueryAPI Runner for the first time.
-Before an indexer is executed, it is first provisioned.
-In the current registry there are most likely many accounts with many indexers under them.
-On first start up, all Indexers will attempt to provision, and most will fail due to the duplicate attempts to create shared resources.
-These indexers will eventually retry, and skip provisioning since it has already been setup.
+It is expected to see some provisioning errors from `Runner` when starting QueryAPI for the first time.
+These occur when multiple indexers under the same account attempt to provision the same shared infrastructure.
+These should self resolve after a few seconds.